valcu/annotator/README.md

 The main function of the package is `annotate(path_to_image)`.
 The user can paint, and subsequently save, one or several polygons on the image.

-The shiny examples in the  `./examples/` directory shows how to create annotation pipelines.
+The examples bundled with the package demonstrate how to create annotation pipelines.

 Installation